 - If the blade and riving knife are not correctly aligned, adjustment is needed.
-Follow the instructions below: - 7.
-Elevate the blade and riving knife to its highest position and set at 45° degrees. - 8.
-Working from the right hand side of the machine, loosen the two larger lock screws (4) (Fig. AA) using a 4 mm hex key. - 9.
-Locate the four small set screws located on the corners of the riving knife plate (6) and using a 2.5 mm kex key, adjust all four screws a 1/4 turn.
+Follow the instructions in below steps. - 7.
+Elevate the blade and riving knife to its highest position and set at 45° degrees. - Working from the right hand side of the saw, loosen the two larger lock screws (4) using a 4 mm hex key.
+(Fig. AA) - 9.
+Adjust four small set screws (5) located on around the riving knife plate (6) by using a 2.5 mm kex key.
+Adjust all four screws 1/4 turn.
 Turn the screws to the right (clockwise) to move the riving knife to the right or turn them left (counterclockwise) to move the riving knife to the left. - 10.
-Lightly tighten the two larger screws (4). - 11.
-Reapply combination square to verify alignment as shown in Fig. Z. If more alignment is required repeats steps 7 thru 10 until the knife is aligned correctly with the blade. - 12.
-Once the riving knife is aligned, fully tighten the two large hex screws (4).
+Lightly tighten the two large hex screws (4). - 11.
+Reapply combination square to verify alignment as shown in Fig. Z. If more alignment is required, repeat steps 7 through 10 until the riving knife is aligned correctly with the blade. - 12.
+Once the alignement is acheived, fully tighten the two large hex screws (4).